Lie groups and Lie algebras: Representations of compact Lie groups

-which is actually an embedding of $G\times G$-modules, and we will denote the image of $\xi$ by $L^2_{\rm alg}(G)$ (the ``algebraic part" of $L^2(G)$).
-Note that if $\psi\in L^2(G)$ generates a finite dimensional representation $U$ under the action of $G$ by left translations then $\psi$ belongs to the image of a homomorphism $U\to L^2(G)$, hence to $L^2_{\rm alg}(G)$.
+We will denote the image of $\xi$ by $L^2_{\rm alg}(G)$ (the ``algebraic part" of $L^2(G)$).
+Note that if $\psi\in L^2(G)$ generates a finite dimensional representation $V$ under the action of $G$ by left translations then $\psi$ belongs to the image of a homomorphism $V\to L^2(G)$, hence to $L^2_{\rm alg}(G)$.
 Thus $L^2_{\rm alg}(G)$ is just the subspace of $\psi\in L^2(G)$ which generate a finite dimensional representation under left translations by $G$.
 We also see that it may be equivalently characterized as the subspace of $\psi\in L^2(G)$ which generate a finite dimensional representation under right translations by $G$.

 \begin{theorem} (Peter-Weyl theorem, alternative formulation) The space $L^2_{\rm alg}(G)$ is dense in $L^2(G)$.
-In other words, the map $\xi$ gives rise an isomorphism
+In other words, the map $\xi$ gives rise to an isomorphism

 where the first copy of $G$ acts on $V$ and the second one on $V^*$ and the hat denotes the Hilbert space completion of the direct sum. \end{theorem}